Mercury Morris: Post-football career

 In 1974, Morris co-starred as Bookie Garrett in the blaxploitation film The Black Six alongside other football stars of the day.
 In 1982, Morris was convicted of cocaine trafficking.
 He was sentenced to 20 years imprisonment, with a mandatory 15-year term.
 On March 6, 1986, his conviction was overturned by the Florida Supreme Court because evidence he had offered to prove his entrapment defense had been excluded under a mistaken characterization as hearsay.
 Morris was granted a new trial.
-He was able to reach a plea bargain with the prosecutor, resulting in his release from prison on May 23, 1986 after having served three years.
-He later appeared in an anti-cocaine Public Service Announcement where he talked about his time in prison.
+He was able to reach a plea bargain with the prosecutor, resulting in his release from prison on May 23, 1986, after having served three years.
+He later appeared in an anti-cocaine public service announcement where he talked about his time in prison.

-Morris later went on to a career as a motivational speaker.
+After being released from prison, Morris later began a career as a motivational speaker.

-Towards the end of 2006, he was in a television commercial spot for a hair-treatment clinic along with Wade Boggs.
+Morris died on September 21, 2024, at the age of 77.
+He is survived by five children and three sisters.